BayAreaMetro/tm2py/docs/processor-configuration.md

 - Too few processors: increase configuration
 - Too many processors: may cause overhead, try reducing
 - Check if bottlenecks are elsewhere (I/O, memory)
+- **Transit skims slow despite many cores**: Cap `num_processors_transit_skim` at `"32"` — Emme's transit solver does not scale beyond ~32 threads and runs slower with more
+- **CTRAMP not faster on large server**: Check `jppf.local.execution.threads` in `CTRAMP/runtime/config/jppf-clientLocal.properties` — this value is NOT auto-detected and must be set manually to match available cores (e.g. `160` on a 208-core server).
+The default in config files is often `22`, matching a desktop workstation.
+- **CTRAMP hangs after changing JVM flags**: Do not combine `-XX:+UseNUMA` and `-XX:+UseG1GC` on Java 8 (`jdk1.8.0`).
+This combination causes a hang.
+Use neither, or upgrade to Java 11+.

 ### Debugging Processor Usage